 Updating Beneficiaries

 Relationships and circumstances evolve over time.
-For this reason, it is vital that you regularly review your estate plan to confirm or make changes to your beneficiaries over time, whether you need to add a child or grandchild after a birth or remove a beneficiary due to divorce.
-Updating beneficiaries is as simple as going online or contacting your insurance company or retirement plan and completing beneficiary change forms.
-If you choose to name a beneficiary other than your spouse, it is prudent to speak with an advisor to understand the consequences of this decision.
+For this reason, you should regularly review your estate plan to confirm or make changes to your beneficiaries, whether you need to add a child or grandchild after a birth or remove a beneficiary due to divorce.
+Updating beneficiaries is easy.
+Contact your insurance company or retirement plan administrator to request a change of beneficiary form or complete the form online by logging into your accounts.

-About the Author: Scott Montgomery is a director with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
-For more information, call (954) 712-8888 or email info@provweath.com.
+About the Author: Scott Montgomery is a director and financial planner with Provenance Wealth Advisors (PWA), an Independent SEC Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with PWA Securities, LLC.
+He can be reached at the firm’s Ft.
+Lauderdale, Fla. office at (954) 712-8888 or info@provwealth.com.

 To learn more about Provenance Wealth Advisors financial planning services click here or contact us at info@provwealth.com